Thursday, April 17, 2025

 Not content with rubbish air conditioning the YEHS hotel pulled out all the stops on our last night and introduced biting things into the equation.

 I woke up in the morning covered in around 30 large red bite marks that itched like crazy and which over a week later were still giving me grief!
-The marks look a bit to big to be from bed bugs and could possibly be from a spider of some other such beast.
+The marks look a bit to big to be from bed bugs and could possibly be from a spider or some other such beast.

 This was also the day we flew back to civilisation, or at least to NZ anyway.